marcnewport/twp-2017/_works/life-with-bird.md

   direction, creativity, and your dedication to delivering true results to your clients.
 As both of our companies continue to grow I want you to know that you’ve got our full support.
-testimonial-name:
-  - Harley Finkelstein
+testimonial-author: Harley Finkelstein
-  - COO
+testimonial-position: COO
-  - Shopify
+testimonial-company: Shopify
 desktop-1: /assets/uploads/project-img-2.jpg
 desktop-2: /assets/uploads/project-img-3.jpg
 desktop-text: >-